claranet/spryker-base/README.md

 * `DEV_TOOLS` (default: off) -- Shall development tools installed and kept beyond the build?
 * `PHP_EXTENSIONS` -- Space seperated list of PHP extension to be installed
 * `NPM_DEPENDENCIES`-- Distribution packages which will be intalled prior to the NPM handling in the deps layer
+* `SKIP_CLEANUP` -- Skip cleanup step in each layer build stage.
+This helps in debugging issues.
+Be aware, that this skips wiping off the credentials as well!
+So never ever release such an image into the wild!!!

 ### Build Steps